 All leaf out late in the spring, thus avoiding walnut blight.
 Persian walnuts are adapted to Mediterranean climates with mild winters and are not suitable for some areas.
 Cold hardy cultivars of the Juglandaceae family include:

 - Heartnut (Can be grown in the Pacific Northwest or the mid-Atlantic and southeastern United States and are known as Carpathian type.)

 Choose a variety suited to your climate.
 Growing walnuts require 140 to 150 days with temperatures over 27 to 29 F. (-2 to -6 C.) for the earliest ripening varieties.

 Planting Walnut Trees

 Once you have made your selection, it's now time for planting the walnut tree.
-Till a 12 square foot area down to the depth of at least 10 inches to remove any grass, weeds or other plants that compete for the new trees water and nutrients.
-Then, dig a hole 1 to 2 inches larger than the walnut seedling's root ball.
+Till a 12 square foot area down to the depth of at least 10 inches (25 cm.) to remove any grass, weeds or other plants that compete for the new trees water and nutrients.
+Then, dig a hole 1 to 2 inches (2.5-5 cm.) larger than the walnut seedling's root ball.
 Put the seedling in the hole to the same depth as the pot or bury the roots 1 to 2 inches below the soil.
 Fill in the hole and tamp down to eliminate any air pocket around the roots.
 Water the tree in until moist, not soaked.
 Mulch the surrounding area with organic mulch, like wood chips, bark or sawdust, to retard weeds and maintain moisture.
 Keep the mulch 2 inches (5 cm.) away from your new tree.

 Walnut Tree Care